rauc/rauc/docs/reference.rst

 and ``bundle.build`` are copies of the respective manifest properties.
 More information can be found in this :ref:`subsection <sec-manifest-update>` of section :ref:`Manifest <sec_ref_manifest>`.

+RAUC also stores the point in time of installing the image to the slot in ``installed.timestamp`` as well as the number of updates so far in ``installed.count``.

 Command Line Tool